chrisjobando/chrisjobando/README.md

 **About Me:**

 - 💻 I’m currently working on launching a startup;
-- 🌱 I’m currently learning Vue;
+- 🌱 I love to design for diverse communities;
 - 👯 I’m looking to collaborate on personal projects;
-- 💬 Ask me about neumorphic design;
+- 💬 Ask me about universal design;
 - 📫 How to reach me: chrisjobando@gatech.edu;
 - 📝 [My Resume](https://chrisjobando.com/resume)